MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Security
 > [!NOTE]
-> This section references Microsoft Commercial Certification Policy # 1140.3.
+> The value proposition references Microsoft Commercial Certification Policy # 1140.3.

 ### Financial information
 > [!NOTE]
-> This section references Microsoft Commercial Certification Policy #1140.3.1 and provides guidance on transmission of financial information within the Teams interface and notifies developers of restricted payment scenarios on the mobile (Android  and iOS) version of their Teams app.
+> The value proposition references Microsoft Commercial Certification Policy #1140.3.1 and provides guidance on transmission of financial information within the Teams interface and notifies developers of restricted payment scenarios on the mobile (Android  and iOS) version of their Teams app.

 Apps must not ask users to make payments within the Teams interface (see the following image).
 App shouldn't transmit financial instrument details to users through a bot interface.
   ![In App Payments](~/assets/images/submission/validation-financial-information-1.png)